-Figure 11: CBA Map of the site (CapeFarmMapper).
+Figure 12: CBA Map of the site (CapeFarmMapper).
+Blue polygon indicates the dam area, and the red polygon the clay extraction area.

 A Botanical assessment was conducted (Appendix 8A) and findings is discussed in Section 10 of the EIR.

 5.3 FRESHWATER